Simen Lyngbø: Persik Kediri

-In May 2023, Lyngbø decided to other Southeast Asia country and signed a contract with Indonesian Liga 1 club Persik Kediri.
+In May 2023, Lyngbø decided to move to another Southeast Asian country and signed a contract with Indonesian Liga 1 club Persik Kediri.

+One Taguig

+On 15 September 2024, Lyngbø left Indonesia to sign for Philippines Football League club One Taguig.

+Nongbua Pitchaya

+During the summer transfer window of 2025, Lyngbø joined Thai League 1 club Nongbua Pitchaya.

+Kelantan TRW

+In July 2025, Lyngbø joined newly-promoted Malaysia Super League side Kelantan TRW on a free transfer.
+During the first leg of a Round of 16 Piala Malaysia match-up against Selangor, Lyngbø scored the first goal after receiving a pass from Syafik Ismail in a 1-2 loss.

+Melaka FC

+In February 2026, during the second transfer window of the 2025-26 season, Lyngbø joined Malaysian club Melaka on a permanent basis in preparation for their first-leg quarter-final match-up against Johor in the Piala Malaysia.

 International career

 Born in Norway to a Norwegian father and a Filipino mother, Lyngbø is eligible to represent Norway or the Philippines at international level.

 Philippines

 In 2019, Lyngbø received his first call up for the Philippines national team in a training camp in Bangkok, Thailand.

 In December 2022, he made his debut for the Philippines in a 1–0 friendly defeat against Vietnam.